-When parents think about online risks for their teens, many only think about inappropriate websites, online bullying, and social media, to name a few.
+When parents think about online risks for teens, many only think about inappropriate websites, online bullying, and social media, to name a few.
 But what if the effects of being online 24/7 stay with your teen even when they aren't sitting at the computer?
 Teens being online can cause deeper, more prominent issues that all parents should be aware of.

 3 Teen Online Risks Parents Don’t Think About, But Should!

 1. The Issue: Sleep Deprivation